Reckless Driving Attorney

 - A minimum of 10 days of imprisonment, a fine of $150 or both.

 - A maximum of 90 days of imprisonment, a fine of $300 or both.

 - Attorney fees

 - The DMV deducts 8 points from your Colorado driving license

 Also, your insurance will take back all the discounts and will most likely hike your premiums when renewing your policy, if they renew you at all.

 Keeping Your Driver’s License After A Reckless Driving Conviction

-Imagine if you can’t drive to work or to the hospital because your driver’s license has been revoked.
-You need to be careful on the road and avoid reckless driving because it can taint your driver’s license.
+Imagine if you can’t drive to work or to the hospital because or even pick up your children from school because your driver’s license has been revoked.
+You need to be careful on the road and avoid reckless driving because convictions can easily cause the loss of your driver’s license.

 If you have been charged with reckless driving, you need to hire the best traffic violations attorney in Colorado Springs.